 Seattle is a great city to visit for several reasons.
 First, it’s a beautiful place.
-There are also a ton of things to do, whether you’re into museums and art galleries or you prefer to spend your time outdoors hiking and exploring.
+There are also a ton of things to do in Seattle, whether you’re into museums and art galleries or you prefer to spend your time outdoors hiking and exploring.

 Below are some specific places in Seattle that you should see during your trip to Washington State.

 The Space Needle was erected for the World’s Fair in Seattle in 1962 and has since become an internationally recognized symbol of the city.
 It’s one of the most photographed buildings on earth.